MarcusWilder/open-evaluation/README.md

 ## Procedure for Completing Issues

 1) Create a branch from the remote repo by navigating to the repo's homepage, and clicking on the 'Branch' button near the top left.
-Title the branch .
+Title the branch.

 2) If you have not done so with your current local repo, run `git fetch --all` in order to sync all of your local branches to their remote couterparts when you create them.

-3) In VS Code, open your bash terminal, and from the `master` branch, run `git checkout YOURNEWBRANCH`.
+3) Open your bash terminal, and from the `master` branch, run `git checkout YOURNEWBRANCH`.
 Make any necessary code changes on that branch and push them to the remote repository when your issue is complete.

 4) Once your changes are pushed back to the remote repository, create a pull request for code review.
 Remember to delete your feature branch after you merge with master.

-NOTE: There is an option to restore the deleted branch if we need to revisit the feature's implementation in the future.

 ## Development server